CristianSarca/comp/README.md

-# comp
+# Comp Theme
-Comp theme for Boostrap 4
+For Boostrap 4